OpenSecuritySummit/oss-website/content/sessions/2024/mini-summits/Jan/Governance/OWASP-WrongSecrets-a-journey-into-secret-management-failures.md

 ---

 ## About this session
-I am happy to turn it into a guided online workshop where people can do the challenges together with us, as we have online hosted versions.
 I want to go over various examples of our project OWASP WrongSecrets (42 challenges by now), and dive into examples like secrets in LLM, and other mistakes made.
+Next, we would like to show the setup of the project, so it becomes clear what its capabilities are.
+With that, we can lay a solid preparation for [tomorrows working session](https://open-security-summit.org/sessions/2024/mini-summits/jan/governance/owasp-wrongsecrets-define-the-future-challenges-together/).

 ## Publication:
 See https://owasp.org/www-project-wrongsecrets/